analyticsrepo01/deepseek-r1/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
-(You can choose a different license if needed and create a LICENSE file)